Designer: Pete Dye/P.B. Dye (1989)

 Red 72 5367 70.9 130

 Hole Descriptions: Billed as a links course, Kearney Hill features enough water hazards, trees, and elevation changes to better describe it as a combination of a parkland and links.
 With that being said, the course is fairly open and I lost no balls the entire round.
-The true defenses at Kearney Hill are the lies you’ll get when you hit a poor shot.
+The true defenses at Kearney Hill are the lies you’ll get after you hit a poor shot.
 Thick rough and fescue lined these tight fairways and mounding near almost every green made some up-and-downs nearly impossible.
 What I loved about the course design here is that everything’s right in front of you and no two holes are the same.
 There’s a good mix of scoring holes and tough holes you’ll be scrambling for par on.
-The opening hole is an uphill 394 yard par 4 with trees on the right and a road far left.
+The opening hole is an uphill 394 yard par 4 with trees on the right and a road to the far left.
 The green here is to the right guarded short by three bunkers and several mounds.

 The 2nd hole was my least favorite on the course as a short 150 yard par 3.
 Playing slightly downhill, hitting this green is a must, as three large bunkers surround this green.
-Playing only 477 yards, the short par 5 is the first of several fantastic three-shotters at Kearney Hill.
+At only 477 yards, the short par 5 3rd is the first of several fantastic three-shotters at Kearney Hill.
 While fairly open on the drive, water begins about 225 yards on the right side and continues all the way to the green.
 The real fun on this hole comes on the second shot, which you have to carry the entire way to the green to avoid the water.
 I bailed out left of the green on my second shot but found a strategically placed bunker just left of this green.

-A perfect complement to the 5th, the 336 yard 6th runs straight uphill and features ten bunkers lining this fairway.
+A perfect complement to the 5th, the 336 yard 6th runs back uphill and features ten bunkers lining this fairway.
 This green is also incredibly difficult and runs hard back-to-front.
 The number 1 handicap 551 yard 7th is a beastly par 5 that requires three good shots to reach this green in regulation.
 Two pairs of bunkers line this fairway about 230 yards off the tee.
 About 380 yards off the tee, the right fairway slopes off into a deep grass bunker.
 This undulating green is tucked behind three small deep bunkers.

-Playing downhill at 524 yards, the 14th is probably the most claustrophobic driving hole on the course as dense scrub guards both sides of this fairway.
-This green is extremely elevated, with the fairway being a full 30 feet below the hole just 15 yards short of this cliff.
+Playing downhill at 524 yards, the 14th is an excellent par 5 featuring an exhilarating teeshot to a a fairway lined by dense scrub.
+For those trying to get home in two, this green is elevated, with the fairway being a full 30 feet below the hole just 15 yards short of this ridge.
 Trees jutting out on the left side of the fairway might hinder some golfer’s chance to go for this green in two.

-Reminiscent of 18 at Dye’s Sawgrass, the 368 yard 16th is the signature hole at Kearney Hill as water lines the entire left hand side of the hole.
-Trees about 60 yards short of the green on the right side of the fairway might block any approaches from players who go right.
+Somewhat reminiscent of 18 at Dye’s Sawgrass, the 368 yard par 4 16th is the signature hole at Kearney Hill as water and railroad ties line the left side the entire way.
+Trees about 60 yards short right of the green of the fairway might block approaches from this side.

 The closing hole at Kearney Hill is a strong 520 yard par 5 featuring a blind downhill teeshot.
 This hole is fairly open, but thick rough on both sides of the fairway will prevent you from reaching this green in two.
-From the fairway, the entire hole runs uphill to an elevated green framed by the clubhouse.
+From the fairway, the hole runs uphill to an elevated green framed by the clubhouse.

 Verdict: Offering tremendous value, lush conditioning, and a good variety in hole design, Kearney Hill far exceeded my expectations.
 I recommend this course highly.